redstone-finance/redstone-oracles-monorepo/packages/ton-connector/contracts/README.md

 #### ⨐ initial data

-As mentioned above, the data packages transferred to the contract are being verified by signature checking.
+As mentioned above, signature checking is verifying the data packages transferred to the contract.
 To be counted to achieve the `signer_count_threshold`, the signer signing the passed data should be one of the `signers` passed in the initial data.
 There is also needed `signer_count_threshold` to be passed.